Frequently Asked Questions

 Q: Will there be an examination at the end?

-No, we do not ask you to sit an formal examination, although you are required to provide a "Reflective Assignment", which you can complete during the course.
-We also have informal quizzes for you on both days which you can complete at your leisure during the course.
+No, we do not ask you to sit a formal examination, although you are required to complete a "Reflective Assignment", which you can work on during the course.
+We also have informal quizzes for you on both days which you can complete during the course or at your leisure.
 We will mark these at the end of Day Two.
-Your progress will also be reviewed throughout the two days and on successful completion of the course your OCN Accredited Certificate is mailed to you, usually within 4-6 weeks.
+Our teachers are there to help you and will monitor your progress throughout both days.

 Q: How long does the certificate last?

 Your certificate is recommended for renewal 18 months after the certificate date (a one day refresher course), however we strongly recommend that you take our refresher course after 12 months if you have not actively worked as a phlebotomist.
 You will then be issued with a new certificate and up-to-date validity.

 We have a team of highly qualified tutors, some currently working within the NHS or Private Practices, and all having high competency skills in both teaching and phlebotomy.
 On any one course our tutors will alternate between teaching and leading you through the course modules.